Ghiara/LEGION/README.md

 ### LEGION long horizon task demonstration
 [![Movie1](/docs/static/images/movie_cover.png "Long horzion task demonstration")](https://www.cit.tum.de/cit/startseite/)
 ### LEGION Framework for Training
+- Training: Our framework receives language semantic information and environment observations as input to make policy decisions and output action patterns, it trains on only one task at a time.
+L represents the loss functions and is explained in the Method section `Upstream task inference`.
 ![train](/docs/static/images/framework_train.png "Framework for Lifelong reinforcement Learning")
 ### LEGION Framework for Deployment
+- Deployment: In the real-world demonstration, the agent parameters remain frozen, the agent receives input signal from real-world hardware and outputs corresponding action signals, both `sim2real` and `real2sim` modules process the data to align the gap between the simulation and real world.
 ![deployment](/docs/static/images/framework_deployment.png "Deployment")

 ## Installation